EQI Research Areas

 PI: Andrew Jayich UCSB

 The Evans group synthesizes new classes of molecular rare-earth metal complexes with the goal of finding new properties and new opportunities in quantum science.
-The group has made new classes of single-molecule magnets as well as a new type of molecular qubit.
+The group has made new classes of single-molecule magnets as well as new types of molecular qubits.

 Quantum Interference in Topological Insulator/Superconductor Platform